 That said, you can find some companies using Preact to get a sense of the kind of business implementing the framework.

-At the moment, it’s not a top interest framework as Preact is struggling to keep the interest high.
-In fact, the interest of learning and using Preact has dropped from 43% in 2018 to 36% in 2022.
+That said, at the moment, Preact is not a top interest framework as it is struggling to keep the interest high.
+In fact, the interest in learning and using Preact has dropped from 34% in 2023 to 24% in 2024.

 On search, there’s not much search volume, and the trend is still quite unstable.